- for Frequent Flyers90

-While the VentureOne’s 20,000 miles sign-up bonus is a great way to start saving on travel costs, you’ll also be earning a lot more miles fast.
+While the VentureOne’s 20,000-mile sign-up bonus is a great way to start saving on travel costs, you’ll also be earning a lot more miles fast.
 That’s thanks to the card’s generous earning on everyday purchases.

 Travel Upgrades and Savings

-Free upgrades and discounts at select hotels and resorts are part of the Visa Signature card benefits.
+Get free upgrades and discounts at select hotels and resorts as part of the Visa Signature card benefits.